icewolfz/jiMUD/docs/preferences.md

 - `Font` The font for the display area, mono spaced fonts work the best.
 - `Font size` The font size for the display area

+## Display > Advanced

+- `Tab width` How many spaces in a tab
+- `Enable rounded overlays` disable or enable rounded corner effect for selection and find highlighting
+- `Show invalid MXP tags` display any MXP tags as normal text if they are not standard or custom elements
+- `Display control codes` Display unreadable characters, code < 32 || 127 as visual characters
+- `Emulate terminal extended characters` Enable/disable Terminal IBM/OEM (code page 437) extended characters, will convert them to the correct unicode character in an attempt to display like classic terminal
+- `Emulate control codes` Emulate control codes: bell, tab, backspace, escape
+- `Hide trailing line` Hide trailing empty line, **note** if more then one it will only hide the final line

 ## Colors